Piney Branch: Watershed and water quality

+Four combined sewer systems discharge into the stream.
+Combined sewer overflow (CSO) discharges during heavy storms, where stormwater and untreated sewage enters the stream, can cause serious water pollution problems.
+DC Water is planning to construct a water storage tunnel that will reduce the environmental impact of CSOs on Piney Branch and Rock Creek.
+The tunnel is designed to capture and store a minimum of 4.2-million gallons of sewage combined with stormwater that would otherwise overflow into Piney Branch during large storms.
+As of 2025, the tunnel project is expected to complete by 2029.

 History

 In prehistoric times, the creek's valley was a source of quartzite cobbles for toolmaking.
 One quarry site is located at the bluffs overlooking Piney Branch from the north, about 30 feet below the summit of a southeast-facing hill.
 Dubbed the "Piney Branch Quarry Site", it was first examined by archeologist William Henry Holmes in 1889 and 1890.
 Another investigation begin in 2006 revealed quartzite debitage, whole and broken turtleback “preforms,” and half of a large ax.

 In the mid-1800s, the creek's valley was the location of the first road through the area that would become Rock Creek Park.
 Called Piney Branch Road or 14th Street Road, the narrow country way went north from the Mount Pleasant neighborhood down into the valley, across a rickety bridge just west of today's 16th Street Bridge, then climbed up to the present-day neighborhood of Crestwood.

 Funding to build the Piney Branch Parkway, which runs along the creek for most of its length, was "authorized in 1907, but not built until the mid-1930s when funding and workers became available through the New Deal."